AbdelrahmanAbdelhady/End-To-End-Datawarehouse-Solution/README.md

 <h1> Gravity Books Data Warehouse Project </h1>
 <h3>1.
 Problem Overview</h3>
     Gravity Bookstore is a fictional bookstore that needed a robust system to manage and analyze its data effectively.
-The bookstore had a transactional database (gravity_books) that stored
+The bookstore had a transactional database (Gravity_Books) that stored
     information about books, customers, orders, and sales.
 However, the existing system lacked the capability to perform advanced analytics, generate insightful reports, and track historical changes       in data.
-The goal of this project was to design and implement a data warehouse (gravity_books_dwh) and create Business Intelligence (BI) reports to help the bookstore gain valuable insights into       its operations.
+The goal of this project was to design and implement a data warehouse (Gravity_Books_DWH) and create Business Intelligence (BI) reports to help the bookstore gain valuable insights into       its operations.

 <h3>2.
 Project Overview</h3>
   The project involved several key steps: